TC-LS2/blog/frontend/README.md

 3. Move into the build directory by running `cd build`.

 4. Run `now --name your-project-name` from within the build directory.
-You will see a **now.sh** URL in your output like this:
+You will see a **now.sh** URL in your output value this:

     ```
     > Ready! https://your-project-name-tpspyhtdtk.now.sh (copied to clipboard)